BloatingRoadmap

 Best Next Read by Situation

-• If your concern is bleeding, anemia, weight loss, or colorectal warning signs, use IBS vs colorectal warning signs.
+Prompt clinician route Your concern is bleeding, anemia, weight loss, or colorectal warning signs IBS vs colorectal warning signs That page owns the colorectal-warning lane.

-• If obstruction-style warning signs are absent but constipation still needs fiber, PEG, magnesium, prescription, or pelvic-floor sorting, use IBS-C constipation medications and fiber options.
+Routine route after warning signs are absent Constipation still needs fiber, PEG, magnesium, prescription, or pelvic-floor sorting IBS-C constipation medications and fiber options It keeps routine constipation treatment separate from obstruction-like escalation.

 X